-Vogue Williams Shows Serious Skin In The Skimpiest Leopard Print Bikini
+Vogue Williams Shows Serious Skin In The Skimpiest Leopard-Print Bikini

 “You look stunning.”

-“I watched your programme about trail by social media yesterday and found it really thought-provoking.
+“I watched your programme about trail [sic] by social media yesterday and found it really thought-provoking.
 Great work, thank you,” another commented.

 And just last year, Williams took to her Instagram account to let her followers know that she was launching her own line of fake tan.